 Here, I also started using Couchsurfing as a tool to meet people as I travel.
 The amount of friends and experiences I have had thanks to this platform is mind blowing.
 The people there are super awesome, and there is truly a couchsurfing spirit that makes the best of the best join.
-If you join, please keep this spirit, I can’t recommend this platform enough for hosting, surfing and meeting people for random coffees.
+If you join, please keep this spirit, I can’t recommend this platform enough for hosting, surfing and meeting people for random coffees and hangouts.

 Asuncion, Paraguay- Hidden locations are where the magic is (January 2012- March 2012)